JakasaurusRex/GitWorkshop/README.md

-# GitWorkshop
-A introductory to git workshop!
+# Git Workshop - A introductory to git workshop!